jakubpe/Stream-with-Pulsar/README.md

 Within the Apache Pulsar environment, data is dynamically filtered based on specified conditions, ensuring the quality of the incoming stream.
 Subsequently, the streaming data is enriched with additional user details from the static dataset, creating a comprehensive dataset for further analysis.

 Window Functions and Aggregation with PySpark:
 PySpark's capabilities are harnessed to apply window functions to the enriched stream.
-For example, the project computes the average transaction value per bank-emitter using PySpark's advanced analytics functionalities.
-This step ensures a nuanced understanding of sales patterns and user behavior over specified time intervals.
+For example, the project computes the sum of transaction amounts.

 Storage in Minio via Delta Lake:
 The final processed and enriched data is securely stored in Minio, a high-performance object storage service, using Delta Lake.
 This combination ensures data integrity, scalability, and efficient retrieval for future analyses or reporting.